-The 10 principles are a result of the ideas from Luke Pollard MP’s Brexit Summits, as well ongoing discussions he has had with groups and people across Plymouth since the referendum result:
+The 10 principles are a result of the ideas from Luke Pollard’s Brexit Summits, as well ongoing discussions he has had with groups and people across Plymouth since the referendum result:

 1. A Brexit deal must ensure that Plymouth stays an open and welcoming city, able to attract and retain world-class talent.

 2. A good deal for jobs must protect Plymouth’s businesses, funding, and rights at work, while modernising and up-skilling Plymouth’s workforce.

 3. A good deal for education will protect higher education funding and participation in Horizon 2020 and allow Plymouth students to continue to study abroad in the EU as part of Erasmus+.

 4. A good deal for marine must deliver a fairer deal for Plymouth’s fisheries, especially the under ten fleet, maintain the funding of Plymouth’s world-class marine science institutions and the ability to collaborate with EU universities to draw down on lucrative EU funding programmes.

 5. A good Brexit deal must protect Plymouth’s local environment by retaining European environmental protections, establishing a new environmental regulator and ensure the UK’s ongoing participation in European efforts to tackle climate change.